J.D. Davis Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.88 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 5.84 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow 154 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- The Athletics surrender the fifth-most home runs in baseball (154 total, 1.4 per game).

+- Medina gets the start for the Athletics, his 12th of the season.
+He is 3-8 with a 5.35 ERA and 76 strikeouts through 75 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Colorado Rockies, when the righty threw six innings, surrendering two earned runs while allowing nine hits.
+- In his last outing on Sunday against the Colorado Rockies, the righty went 5 1/3 innings, giving up two earned runs while surrendering six hits.

-- The 29-year-old has put up an ERA of 4.83, with 9.3 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .305 against him.
+- In 15 games this season, the 24-year-old has a 5.35 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.